LimelightVision/LimelightDocs/docs/tuning.rst

 ---------
 Aspect ratio is defined by the width of the bounding rectange of the chosen contour divided by its height.
 A low aspect ratio describes a "tall" rectangle, whlie a high aspect ratio describes a "wide" rectangle.
 //wide and tall images
-.. note:: The aspect ratio slider but quadratically scaled.
+.. note:: The aspect ratio slider is also quadratically scaled.

 // real-world fullness examples